 [USP]

-It’s the only place on the internet that specializes in making money specifically from profit surge trades.
+It’s the only place on the internet that specializes in teaching regular folks how to make money specifically from profit surge trades.

 These are the kind of opportunities that helped turn me into a millionaire.

 And will offer many others the chance to do the same.